9 Ways to Improve Supply Chain Resiliency in Response to Executive Order on America’s Supply Chains

 9. Proactively engage with government agencies and peers in the industry: If you are in one of the affected industries, joining hands with your peers and competitors for the common good of the industry will bring a collective voice to represent industry interests.
 Building supply chain resiliency will not happen overnight.
 It will require significant collaboration between the government and the private enterprises.
 As an example, mass relocation of manufacturing, besides being capital intensive which will call for government incentives, also exposes the skills gap prevalent in the manufacturing industry.
 In industries such as semiconductor manufacturing, with more companies becoming fabless, there is a significant atrophy of the skills and training needed to ramp-up manufacturing.
 Being proactive will help influence regulation that will better serve the needs of the industries and communities as a whole, making it a win-win.

 This executive order is certainly a pressing need of our times.
 It further elevates the criticality to build resilience in supply chains, not just in America, but for the world.
-Organizations in the highlighted industries and beyond will need to be proactive in addressing supply chain vulnerabilities.
+Organizations in the highlighted industries and beyond will need to be proactive in addressing supply chain vulnerabilities and pursuing detailed scenario planning.
 This calls for investments and the C-suite should be willing and open to sponsor supply chain resilience initiatives.